developer-zebra/developer-zebra-site/src/ddt/2-3/guide/about/index.md

 * New features configurable through the configuration file:
         * [perform tests individually](../configuration/#configurationfile)
         * [capture logs individually](../configuration/#configurationfile) for each test performed
-* Fixed an issue where DDT does not revert the device back to its original device orientation (landscape or portrait mode) after application exit.
+* Fixed an issue where DDT does not revert the device back to its original device orientation, landscape or portrait mode, after application exit.
 * [Enhancements:](../usage/#userinterface)
         * For the WLAN test, the radio power cycle is replaced by a check to determine if the WiFi radio is enabled.
 If the WiFi radio is not enabled when initiating the WLAN test, the user is prompted to enable the radio.
         * To display the ESSID from a WLAN test on Android O or higher, _Location_ service is required to be enabled on the device due to Android restrictions.
 If _Location_ service is not enabled, the user is prompted to enable it.
 If the test proceeds without _Location_ service enabled, _ESSID_ returns "Location not enabled" instead of "Unknown SSID."